Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 **Duration:** Instant

-Whenever a creature tries to make an attack of opportunity against you, you may spend a reaction to use this counterattack.
-Make an Expertise attack against that creature.
-If you hit, deal damage and apply effects as if you had landed a basic attack and their attack of opportunity automatically misses.
+This attack of opportunity triggers whenever another creature attempts to make an attack of opportunity against you.

+If you hit, the target suffers the effect of a basic attack from you at half efficacy and you gain the benefit of the Dodge reaction.

 ### Direction: Challenge